elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Bump falco-exporter chart to v0.8.0.
 - Users are now not forced to use proxy for connecting to alertmanager but can use port-forward as well.
+- The OpenSearch security config will now be managed completely by securityadmin

 ### Fixed